unknown321/wampy/USAGE.md

 `Remove wampy logs` button removes logs from `wampy/log/` directory.

+`DB char count` shows amount of unique characters in your database, which impacts loading time.

 `Debug` checkbox enables some logging, which you (the user) don't need.
 It also shows codec/bitrate when active skin is cassette.

 `Limit fps`, target fps = 24.
 Does it really help to save battery/improve performance?
 Don't know, off by default.
 Applied after restart.

+`Website / Donate` is the most important button with links to GitHub and donation page.

 <figure>
 <img src="./images/hagoromo-fix.png" alt="time and cover">